Cocoagoat/Nyanpasutats-frontend/README.md

 **Technical Note** : To do this, the site utilizes Python's graph libraries (igraph, networkx) and a custom algorithm to create clusters of shows and find the "main" show within each cluster.
 So for example, the My Hero Academia cluster will be very straightforward since it has several seasons, movies and OVAs, and the first season will of course be the "main" show.

-However, this may not work perfectly for every show, as the definition of what a "main" show is can become very muddy in extremely complex and non-linear franchises such as Fate.
+However, this may not work perfectly for every show, as the definition of a "main" show becomes very muddy in extremely complex and non-linear franchises such as Fate.

 #### Infographic Customizations